ra256/faq/README.md

 The Admin cannot create other Admin users, but they can still lock and delete users.

+There are flags in the database for the types of users, as below:

 0 normal user
 2 admin